IF YOU ARE LOOKING AT THE BLOG ON A PHONE PLEASE CHANGE TO WEB VIEW AT BOTTOM OF PAGE AS IT WILL LOOK BETTER, THANKS MICK.

 Almost straight away we found several insects on the wing but they were as hoped for far less active and allowed us to get to with in camera range a lot easier than before.

-Apollo (Apolo / Parnassius apollo subsp nevadensis).
+Apollo (Parnassius apollo subsp nevadensis).

 Female Baetica ustulata.